UAF Department Chair Policy

 A. Academic Programs

 4. Ensure reports are prepared as needed.
-Ensure that course schedule are prepared in a timely manner.
+Ensure that course schedules and other necessary documents are prepared in a timely manner.

 7. Keep the dean informed of departmental and faculty activities.
 Act as a liaison with the University community.

-1. Coordinate and evaluate professional activities of all members of the department, to include providing guidance to faculty concerning expectations regarding promotion and tenure.
-Request and obtain faculty activity reports as appropriate to this process.
+1. Facilitate coordination of professional activities of all members of the department, to include providing guidance to faculty concerning expectations regarding promotion and tenure.

-2. Provide recommendations for appointments, promotion, sabbatical leaves, tenure, and release of faculty after consultation with members of the department.
+2. Provide recommendations for appointments, sabbatical leaves, and release of faculty after consultation with members of the department.

 3. Review and recommend to dean/director workloads as proposed by faculty members.

-4. Take lead role in departmental faculty and staff recruitment and retention.
+4. Take a leading role in departmental faculty and staff recruitment and retention.

 2. Recruit students in cooperation with other members of the department and the dean.